 https://docs.gcp.databricks.com/en/security/network/front-end/ip-access-list-workspace.html

-5. Create a new cluster of any type except serverless.
-Ensure the cluster is created successfully.
+- Create and run a python notebook with a new cluster of any type except serverless.

-6. In case of failures, toggle off "Enforce IP access list on Compute Plane Requests".
+- In case of failures, toggle off "Enforce IP access list on Compute Plane Requests" to further troubleshoot.
 Wait for up to 10 minutes for the config to be applied to the workspace.